theme-next/theme-next.org/source/docs/faqs/index.md

 title: Frequently Asked Questions
 description: NexT User Docs – Frequently Asked Questions
 ---
 Here is a collection of frequently asked questions in NexT Issues.
-If you cannot not find your problem here, please go to {% exturl NexT Issues https://github.com/theme-next/hexo-theme-next/issues %} to submit your question.
+If you cannot not find your problem here, please go to [NexT Issues](https://github.com/theme-next/hexo-theme-next/issues) to submit your question.

 ### How to Set «Read More»

 It's a common need to show some part of article in home page and then give a link to full article.
 NexT gives 3 ways to control how article is shown in home page.
 In other words, you can use following ways to show summary of articles and a **Read More** button:

 1. Use `<!-- more -->` in your article to break your article manually, which is recommended by Hexo. {% label success@Recommended %}
-2. Add `description` and set its value to your article summary in {% exturl front-matter https://hexo.io/docs/front-matter.html %}.
+2. Add `description` and set its value to your article summary in [front-matter](https://hexo.io/docs/front-matter.html).
 3. Generate summary automatically by adding following section in {% label primary@theme config file%}:
    ```yml next/_config.yml
    auto_excerpt: